-The Tarot is the Spiritual practice, and the foundation of my, an avid Tarot Reader’s, wellbeing.
+The Tarot is the Spiritual practice, and the foundation of my, an avid Tarot Reader's, well-being.
 It is a manner to connect to the divine.
-Knowing that the tarot cards that are drawn, carry the wisdom, which is the need of the hour is very reassuring.
-The ability of having a visual guide or map of one’s situation can be very informative.
-The Tarot is a diagnostic tool that helps one prepare for what’s coming up.
-In addition, the tarot also advices one about the duration of the challenge.
-Hope is the biggest gift the Tarot brings to one’s life.
+Knowing that the tarot cards that are drawn, carry wisdom, which is the need of the hour is very reassuring.
+The ability to have a visual guide or map of one's situation can be very informative.
+The Tarot is a diagnostic tool that helps one prepare for what's coming up.
+In addition, the tarot also advises one about the duration of the challenge.
+Hope is the biggest gift the Tarot brings to one's life.

 At the end of the day, I know this too shall pass, but whilst it goes on, we can show compassion to each other, send out love, and know that the universe has our best interest at its heart.
 I would like to close this with a heartfelt quote from a wise and knowing man that we know as children's author, Doctor Seuss: Be kind in your mind and all that you do and you'll find that mankind can be kind to you too.